HL7/fhir-ipa/input/pagecontent/synchronization.md

-Many applications that use this API to access patient records keep a synchronized copy of the patient record elsewhere.
+Many applications that access patient records keep a synchronized copy of the patient record elsewhere.

 In order to make this a safe process, application developers should code defensively.
 Notably, there's a few surprising reasons why previously accessible resources may no longer be returned by a FHIR server: